VernonGrant/gnu-c-language-manual/markdown/Wide-String-Constants.md

 Consecutive wide string constants of the same kind concatenate, just like ordinary string constants.
 A wide string constant concatenated with an ordinary string constant results in a wide string constant.
 You can't concatenate two wide string constants of different kinds.
-You also can't concatenate a wide string constant (of any kind) with a UTF-8 string constant.
+In addition, you can't concatenate a wide string constant (of any kind) with a UTF-8 string constant.

 ------------------------------------------------------------------------